Lafarge and Standard Chartered help European shares gain

 “The two major hurdles in any deal like this are the price and the composition of the board.
 If they could agree on the chief executive for the combined group, then that would be a major step in the right direction,” Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets in Brussels, said.

-The STOXX Europe 600 Construction and Materials index rose 1.1 percent, while the pan-European FTSEurofirst 300 index ended 0.4 percent higher at 1,590.25 points.
+The STOXX Europe 600 Construction and Materials index rose 1.2 percent, the top sectoral gainer, while the pan-European FTSEurofirst 300 index was up 0.4 percent at 1,589.91 points by 1520 GMT.

-However, gains were capped by weaker autos, with Germany’s BMW falling 4.2 percent after saying it expected 2015 sales volumes and profit before tax to rise by mid to high single-digit percentages, more subdued than its guidance a year ago.
-Germany’s DAX fell 0.5 percent, underperforming the market.
+However, gains were capped by weaker autos, with Germany’s BMW falling 3.6 percent after saying it expected 2015 sales volumes and profit before tax to rise by mid to high single-digit percentages, more subdued than its guidance a year ago.

 Greek banks fell 8.3 percent, dragged down by a 10 percent fall in National Bank of Greece and an 8.6 percent slide in Alpha Bank on concerns about the country’s debt situation.